vmmunoza/nuHawkHunter/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-2109.XXXX-B31B1B.svg)](http://arxiv.org/abs/2109.XXXX)
 ![Alt text](https://img.shields.io/pypi/pyversions/python-binance.svg)

-blablabla

-This code makes use of neutrino fluxes computed with [BlackHawk](https://blackhawk.hepforge.org/) to explore the prospects of detect neutrinos coming from Primordial Black Holes in future neutrino telescopes.
+Code to explore the prospects of detect neutrinos coming from evaporating Primordial Black Holes in future neutrino telescopes.
+It makes use of neutrino fluxes from Hawking radiation computed with [BlackHawk](https://blackhawk.hepforge.org/).

 It can also be employed for Diffuse Supernova Neutrino Background or similar studies by replacing the signal fluxes by the proper ones.

-But first play some [Axie](https://www.youtube.com/watch?v=Lg5C2EbYueo)

 <img src="figures/fluxes_DM.png" width="60%">